Asymptotic Results of a Multiple-entry Reinforcement Process: Appendix

-\section{Martingale concentration inequalities}
+\subsection{Martingale concentration inequalities}

-For the sake of completeness we state here two useful concentration inequalities for martingales which are used throughout the paper. \begin{theorem}[Azuma-H\"{o}ffeding Inequality - see \cite{CLBook}] Let $(M_n,\mathcal{F})_{n \ge 1}$ be a martingale satisfying
+For the sake of completeness, we state here two useful concentration inequalities for martingales which are used throughout the paper. \begin{theorem}[Azuma-Hoeffding Inequality -- \cite{CLBook}] Let $(M_n,\mathcal{F}_n)_{n \ge 1}$ be a martingale.
+Assume there exists a sequence of negative real numbers~$(a_n)_{n \ge 1}$ such that~$|M_{n+1} - M_n| \le a_n$ for each~$n$.
+Then,